cwagdev/RWDevCon-Countdown/0-For-Instructor/3-Lab.markdown

 Add a new private method to `TodayViewController.swift` called `calculatePreferredSize`

 	private func calculatePreferredSize() {
-	  preferredContentSize = CGSize(width: 0, height: min(targetDays.count * 50, 150))
+	  preferredContentSize = CGSize(width: 0, height: CGFloat(min(targetDays.count * 50, 150)))
 	}

-This method sets the `preferredContenSize` variable to be anywhere from 0 points high to 150 points high.
+This method sets the `preferredContentSize` variable to be anywhere from 0 points high to 150 points high.
 The `min()` function ensures that the height is capped to 150 points.

 You will also notice that the width is set to 0.
 The width you provide is ignored and overridden to be the width of Notification Center, so using any value you prefer here is acceptable.